A guide to EV charging in the public sector

 Strategic placement of charging stations improves accessibility and increases usage.
 The best locations include:

-• Transport hubs and motorways: Airports, train stations and major roads serve long-distance travellers who need quick, reliable charging.
-Installing fast chargers in these locations helps reduce range anxiety for drivers and supports EV adoption.
+- Transport hubs and motorways: Airports, train stations and major roads serve long-distance travellers who need quick, reliable charging.
+Installing fast-charging stations in these locations helps reduce range anxiety for drivers and supports EV adoption.

-• Near businesses and retail spaces: Partnering with businesses allows for shared investment and provides an extra incentive for customers to visit retail stores, restaurants and hotels.
-Many companies are already integrating public EV charge points into their customer experience, so this would be a good start.
+- Near businesses and retail spaces: Partnering with businesses allows for shared investment and provides an extra incentive for customers to visit retail stores, restaurants and hotels.
+Many companies are already integrating public EV charge points into their customer experience, so this can be a strong starting point.

 Working with public officials and regulations